 Brand Building – Lead With A Unifying Brand Idea

-Trajectory exists to unlock the potential for health and wellness brands to leave their mark – on people, business and planet.
-To realize this impact requires brand building that leads with a unifying brand idea.
+Whether launching or re-energizing a health and wellness brand and business – everything starts with a unifying brand idea.
 It’s a central idea that guides, inspires and threads everything the business does together – internally and externally, across its words and actions, products and services, design and experience, marketing and communications.

 Building Brand Identity

 Making this connection is only achieved when a brand taps into a customer need that’s rooted in both function and feeling.
 Function is easier of the two to spot (e.g. saving time, simplifying, reducing cost).
-But feeling is below the surface (e.g. reducing anxiety, providing hope, personally rewarding).
-It requires exploration beyond the obvious.
-But dig deep enough and you will unearth an emotion, discover the need that makes people care and put you on a path to being able to leave your mark.
+But feeling is below the surface (e.g. reducing anxiety, providing hope, personally rewarding) and requires exploration beyond the obvious.
+But when you unearth this emotion, you create the opportunity for a stronger and longer-lasting connection.

 Modern Consumer Expectations

-Today’s consumers are judging and choosing brands based on a more expansive and proactive agenda, beyond what they say and sell.
+Today’s consumers judge and choose brands based on a more expansive and proactive agenda, beyond what a brand says and sells.
 Message and story are still important, but they’re no longer enough.
 Reasons are twofold.

 First, thanks to the internet and the megaphone of social media, consumers have access to a vast amount of information about any business and the people who lead it.
 They know and care about how companies operate, source materials, produce products, treat their employees and value other consumers like them.
 And not only are they empowered with access, they have audiences to whom they can evangelize the brands they believe in and take to the mat and hold accountable the brands that fall short.

 Second, consumers seek purpose from the brands they support.
-Brands have always played a role in shaping consumer identity – the car you drive, the clothes you wear, the personal care items on your bathroom counter, for better or worse, say something about you.
+Brands have always played a role in shaping consumer identity – whether the car you drive, the clothes you wear, the personal care items on your bathroom counter, or the clubs you play on the course.
+For better or worse, brands say something about you.

 Here are a few examples of brands that are doing it right and living by their unifying brand ideas: